LeoQK/academic-kickstart/content/author/admin/_index.md

 organizations = [ { name = "Johns Hopkins University", url = "https://www.sais-jhu.edu/" } ]

 # Short bio (displayed in user profile at end of posts)
-bio = "My research interests include distributed robotics, mobile computing and programmable matter."
+bio = "My research interests focus on the intersection of technology and conflict management."

 # Enter email to display Gravatar (if Gravatar enabled in Config)
-email = ""
+email = "lklenne1@jhu.edu"

 # List (academic) interests or hobbies
 interests = [